Marvel vs DC Films: A Visual Analysis

 Best and Worst Bang-for-Buck

-The most obvious outlier is Deadpool (Marvel, 2016) which had the highest ROI among all movies listed (almost five times the average!), while also achieving an above-average Metacritic score.
-Just below it in ROI is DC’s Batman (DC, 1989), which was able to achieve an even higher Metacritic score.
+The most obvious outlier is Joker (DC, 2019), which had the highest ROI among all movies listed (over six times the average!), while also achieving a slightly above-average Metacritic score.
+Deadpool (Marvel, 2016) and Batman (DC, 1989) also had significantly high ROIs, while also achieving even higher Metacritic scores.

-Another outlier, with a relatively high ROI, but a pretty low Metacritic score, is Venom (Marvel, 2018); it managed to achieve a similar ROI to Avengers (Marvel, 2012) and Black Panther (Marvel, 2018), while receiving an even lower Metacritic score than Green Lantern (DC, 2011).
+Another outlier, with a relatively high ROI, but a pretty low Metacritic score, is Venom (Marvel, 2018); it managed to achieve a slightly higher ROI than Avengers Endgame (Marvel, 2019) and Black Panther (Marvel, 2018), while receiving an even lower Metacritic score than the box-office flop Green Lantern (DC, 2011).

 The Unexceptional Spider-Man